thorin-schiffer/freeturn/Readme.md

 😊 Please star and fork if you want to say thank you or just help the project, arigato! 😊

+👍 or 👎 [the issues](https://github.com/eviltnan/freeturn/issues) or even submit a [new one](https://github.com/eviltnan/freeturn/issues/new/choose).
+Check out our [📚 contribution docs](https://freeturn.readthedocs.io/en/latest/contribution/).

 ![CRM area](https://cheparev-portfolio.s3.amazonaws.com/images/Office_-_Projects_070.original.png)
 ![Front page](https://cheparev-portfolio.s3.amazonaws.com/images/Selection_069.original.png)